SumoLogic/sumologic-documentation/docs/manage/connections-integrations/servicenow/launch-investigations.md

 In ServiceNow you can click on a link to jump right to the search that triggered the Alert, Incident, or Change Request.

-**To launch a Sumo Logic investigaton from ServiceNow:**
+To launch a Sumo Logic investigation from ServiceNow:

 1. In ServiceNow, navigate to the Activity pane.
 1. Click the Search URL to jump to the search in Sumo Logic.

-For more information, please refer to ServiceNow documentation.
+For more information, refer to the ServiceNow documentation.